Global Regular Solutions of the Degenerate Compressible Navier-Stokes Equations with Large Initial Data of Spherical Symmetry: Introduction

 where $h$ is the height of fluid surface, $\boldsymbol{u}\in \mathbb{R}^2$ is the horizontal velocity, and ${V}(h, \boldsymbol{u})$ is the viscosity term.
 For the spherically symmetric flow, since $D(\boldsymbol{u})=\nabla \boldsymbol{u}$, then in \eqref{shallow},

-We refer to \cite{BP,Gent,gpm,lions,Mar,oran} and and the references therein for more details on the viscous shallow water system.
+We refer to \cite{BP,Gent,gpm,lions,Mar,oran} and the references therein for more details on the viscous shallow water system.

-Recently, the two-dimensional (2-D) shallow water equations have attracted considerable attention.
-Nevertheless, as Lions already emphasized in his 1998 monograph \cite{lions}, the global existence of multidimensional solutions of the Cauchy problem of system \eqref{shallow}--\eqref{shallownian} with general initial data remains completely open, especially in the context of regular solutions.
-A notable milestone was reached by Vasseur-Yu \cite{vayu} in 2016, who proved the global existence of multidimensional weak solutions with vacuum.
-Their result provided the first rigorous global existence result for weak solutions, yet left unanswered a further fundamental question of whether regular solutions persist globally.
-In this paper, we solve this longstanding open problem by establishing, for the first time, the global existence of large-data regular solutions.
-The results established here are not only fundamental in the mathematical theory of \textbf{CNS}, but also extend naturally to physically relevant models such as in the shallow water theory.
+Recently, the shallow water equations have attracted considerable attention.
+Nevertheless, as Lions already emphasized in his 1998 monograph \cite{lions}, the global existence of M-D solutions of the Cauchy problem of system \eqref{shallow}--\eqref{shallownian} with general initial data remains completely open, especially in the context of regular solutions.
+Vasseur-Yu \cite{vayu} proved the global existence of M-D weak solutions with vacuum.
+Their result provided the first rigorous global existence result for weak solutions with finite energy, yet left unanswered a further fundamental question of whether regular solutions with finite energy persist globally in $\mathbb{R}^n$.
+In this paper, we give a positive answer to this problem under the spherically symmetric setting.

-In stark contrast with the recent results of \cite{buckmaster, MPI} for \textbf{CNS} with constant viscosity coefficients, we prove that, for general smooth spherically symmetric data in $\mathbb{R}^n$ ($n=2$, $3$), the regular solutions to the degenerate \textbf{CNS} \eqref{eq:1.1benwen} cannot develop cavitation or implosion in a finite time, provided the initial density is positive and bounded.
-The central innovation here lies in developing carefully designed weighted radial estimates via a region segmentation method, to overcome the well-known obstacle of the coordinate singularity at the origin.
-This framework yields uniform control of both the lower and upper bounds of the density, thereby establishing global regularity of solutions.